Henry Streatfeild (landowner)

-Henry Streatfeild (1706 - 1762) was a substantial British landowner and member of the prominent Chiddingstone, Kent Streatfeild family.
+Henry Streatfeild (1706 - 1762) was a substantial British landowner and member of the prominent gentry family, the Streatfields of Chiddingstone, Kent.

 Henry Streatfeild was born on 3 June 1706 in Chiddingstone.
 He was the son of Henry Streatfeild (1679-1747) and Elizabeth Beard.
 By tradition, the first son in each generation was called Henry which can sometimes cause challenges for local historians.
 He was admitted to the Middle Temple on 29 October 1723.

 The Streatfeild family owned numerous estates in Kent, including Tyhurst and Chiddingstone Cobham.
 Henry Streatfeild bought Bore Place in 1759.
 Upon acquiring Bore Place, Henry chose to lease the attached lands to tenant farmers and Bore Place estate was divided in two, with one tenant farmer occupying the main house (South Bore Place) and another living in North Bore Place.
 Henry himself chose to live at High Street House in Chiddingstone, later known as Chiddingstone Castle, which he had inherited from his father in 1747.